Drug and Alcohol Interactions - What to Avoid

 Alcohol and medication side effects may be especially prevalent in women.
 In fact, women may be at a greater risk of side effects due to alcohol and drug interactions than men.
-Women have a lower percent body water and greater percent of body fat.
+Women have a lower percent of body water and greater percent of body fat.
 Because of this, they do not metabolize alcohol as efficiently, putting them at greater risk for high blood alcohol levels after drinking the same amount of alcohol as a man.
 Add a drug, for example a drug that causes drowsiness or sedation to the mix, and the risk for dangerous side effects can skyrocket.

 Children and Teens

 Children, adolescents and young adults, while seemingly at lower risk for medicine interactions with alcohol, may still be of concern.
 Parents and clinicians should be alert for alcohol abuse in younger patients.
-This especially can be a risk when alcohol and ADHD medications such as the stimulants (e.g., methylphenidate or Ritalin) are combined.
+This especially can be a risk when alcohol and ADHD medications such as the stimulants (for example: methylphenidate, Ritalin, Adderall) are combined.

 Types of Drug Interactions With Alcohol